Fiona (far left) and Kat (far right) present the new guide to the teachers and children. c. Vickii Campen The CALLP Outdoor and Woodland Learning…

-- Outdoor First Aid: the OWL project has supported S5-6s in gaining their Outdoor First Aid qualification.
+- Outdoor First Aid: the OWL project supported S5-6s in gaining their Outdoor First Aid qualification.

-Many of these activities result from collaborations with other CALLP project staff and partners, community organisations and local businesses, and we are grateful be able to support each other to be able to offer these experiences to our local young people.
+Many of these activities resulted from collaborations with other CALLP project staff and partners, community organisations and local businesses, and we were grateful be able to support each other to be able to offer these experiences to our local young people.